-There’s a (admittedly unlikely) scenario in which Miami’s 4th-string QB plays
+There’s a scenario (admittedly unlikely) in which Miami’s fourth-string QB plays

-The Dolphins are one bad hit on Jay Cutler away from playing David Fales.
+The Dolphins are one bad hit on Jay Cutler from playing David Fales.

-Adam Gase said the Dolphins are not counting on Matt Moore playing Sunday after he missed the entire week of Dolphins practice with what the team is reporting a foot injury.
+Adam Gase said the Dolphins are not counting on Matt Moore playing Sunday after he missed the entire week of Dolphins practice with what the team is reporting is a foot injury.
 That means Fales dresses for Sunday’s game against the Broncos.

 And it’s not like Cutler has been the picture of durability, either.
-He’s missed part or all of four games this year with broken ribs and a concussion.
+He has missed part or all of four games this year with broken ribs and a concussion.

 “When he gets in a game, it slows down for him,” Gase said, when asked what he likes about Fales.
 “He doesn't think, he reacts.
 Every year I've been around him, he's had success.
 He finds ways to move the ball. … He's a guy that hasn't had the opportunity.
 He ran out of practice eligibility.
 Everybody keeps two quarterbacks now.
 We would like to see him keep trying to improve.”